 With the commercial van properly chocked and secured to the loading dock, and using only approved and adequate dock plates should any attempt be made to unload this machine.
-Lift only under the grinder frame, never attempt to pick up a grinder from the hopper or gearbox.
+Lift only under the grinder frame.
 The forks should be long enough to extend beyond the end of the frame a safe distance.
 Unload the grinder unit and all parts that have been shipped with the grinder unit.
 Consult the packing slip to insure that all pieces have been unloaded.